west china medical publishers

 • Oncological outcome of 3D-guided cone-shaped segmentectomy for deep early-stage lung cancer

-Objective To investigate whether 3D-guided cone-shaped segmentectomy could achieve comparable long-term outcomes with lobectomy for ≤2 cm deep early-stage lung cancer.
-Methods We retrospectively screened patients with ≤2 cm deep early-stage non-small cell lung cancer (NSCLC) who underwent lobectomy or segmentectomy at our center from January 2012 to December 2018.
+Objective To investigate whether 3D-guided cone-shaped segmentectomy can achieve comparable long-term outcomes with lobectomy for deep early-stage lung cancer with diameter≤2 cm.
+Methods We retrospectively screened patients with deep early-stage non-small cell lung cancer (NSCLC) with diameter≤2 cm who underwent lobectomy or segmentectomy in the First Affiliated Hospital of Nanjing Medical University from 2012 to 2018.
 All pulmonary segmentectomy was performed using 3D-guided cone-shaped segmentectomy with segment or subsegment as the resection unit.
-Univariate and multivariate regression analysis were performed by Cox proportional hazard regression model.
-The patients who underwent segmentectomy and lobectomy were matched 1:1 by propensity-score matching analysis.
+Univariate and multivariate regression analyses were performed by Cox proportional hazard regression model.
+The patients who underwent segmentectomy and lobectomy were matched 1∶1 by propensity-score matching analysis.
 The oncological outcomes of two groups were compared.
 ResultsOur cohort was divided into a segmentectomy group (n=222) and a lobectomy group (n=127).
-The age, total nodule size, solid component size and proportion of pure solid nodule in lobectomy group were significantly higher than those in segmentectomy group.
+The age, total nodule size, solid component size and proportion of pure solid nodule in the lobectomy group were significantly higher than those in the segmentectomy group.
 The median follow-up time was 49 months.
 Surgical margins were negative in all patients.
 The local recurrence rate of segmentectomy was 0.45%.
-The disease-free survival (DFS) and overall survival (OS) of patients in segmentectomy group were significantly better than those in the lobectomy group (5-year DFS: 98.64% vs. 89.77%, P<0.001; 5-year OS: 99.55% vs. 92.10%, P<0.001).
-Multivariate regression analysis showed that the differences between two groups were not significant [DFS: HR=0.52 (0.11, 2.59), P=0.427; OS: HR=0.08 (0, 3.24), P=0.179] after adjusting for other factors.
-After propensity score matching, 77 patients were preserved in both segmentectomy group and lobectomy group, with the mean nodule size of 1.49 cm and 1.44 cm and the mean consolidation tumor ratio (CTR) of 0.52 and 0.46, respectively.
-There was no statistical difference in DFS (P=0.640) and OS (P=0.310) between two groups.
-Conclusion3D-guided cone-shaped segmentectomy could be an acceptable treatment for ≤2 cm low-grade malignant NSCLC deep in lung parenchyma, and its oncology effect was not inferior to lobectomy.
+The disease-free survival (DFS) rate and overall survival (OS) rate of patients in the segmentectomy group were significantly better than those in the lobectomy group (5-year DFS rate: 98.64% vs. 89.77%, P<0.001; 5-year OS rate: 99.55% vs. 92.10%, P<0.001).
+Multivariate regression analysis showed that the differences between two groups were not significant [DFS rate: HR=0.52.
+95%CI (0.11, 2.59), P=0.427; OS rate: HR=0.08.
+95%CI (0.00, 3.24), P=0.179] after adjusting for other factors.
+After propensity score matching, 77 patients were preserved in both segmentectomy group and lobectomy group, with the mean nodule size of 1.44 cm and 1.49 cm and the mean consolidation tumor ratio (CTR) of 0.46 and 0.52, respectively.
+There was no statistical difference in DFS rate (P=0.640) or OS rate (P=0.310) between the two groups.
+Conclusion3D-guided cone-shaped segmentectomy can be an acceptable treatment for low-grade malignant NSCLC deep in lung parenchyma with diameter≤2 cm, and its oncology effect is not inferior to lobectomy.

 Release date: Export PDF Favorites Scan